JohannaTrost/seqsharp/README.md

                         Otherwise they are assumed to be simulated -c CONFIG, --config CONFIG
                         <path/to> config file (.json) or directory containing: hyperparameters, data
-                        specific parameters and parameters determinin the structure of the Network.
+                        specific parameters and parameters determining the structure of the Network.
                         If a directory is given, the latest modified json file will be used -s SAVE, --save SAVE  <path/to> directory where trained models and result plots will be saved --track_stats         Generate a csv file with information about the data e.g. the number of sites